 If you work part time, your service will be based on your actual hours worked and full time equivalent pay.
 If you have worked part time in the last three years, the maximum number of months' pay you can receive may be restricted proportionately by comparing your service with what it would have been if you had worked full time throughout.

-Tapering will also apply to part time workers, but again will be calculated proportionately.
-See Example 9 in Appendix A.
+Tapering will also apply to part-time workers, but again will be worked out

 Pre-fresh start prison officers